Mishima incident: Seppuku

-A little after 12:20 p.m., Ogawa and Furu-Koga came out from the front entrance of the Commandant General's office, supporting the General Mashita from either side, and Chibi-Koga came out into the hallway carrying the Japanese sword, "Seki Magoroku".
-The three handed the General Mashita to Colonel Yoshimatsu, handed over the Japanese sword, and were arrested on the spot by officers from Ushigome Police Station (牛込警察署, Ushigome Keisatsusho).
+A little after 12:20 pm, Ogawa and Furu-Koga came out from the front entrance of the Commandant General's office, supporting the General Mashita from either side, and Chibi-Koga came out into the hallway carrying the Japanese sword, "Seki Magoroku".
+The three handed the General Mashita to Colonel Yoshimatsu, handed over the Japanese sword, and were arrested on the spot by officers from Ushigome Police Station (牛込警察署).

 Perhaps out of kindness, the police officers did not handcuff the three who were held out their hands.
 As they were being taken away in a patrol car from the main entrance where a crowd of reporters was waiting, some JSDF officers punched the three on the head, so the police officer stopped them, shouting, "You idiots!
 What are you doing?"

-At 12:23 p.m., the police chief entered the Commandant General's office and confirmed the two deaths.
+At 12:23 pm, the police chief entered the Commandant General's office and confirmed the two deaths.
 Before then, "You were close to Yukio Mishima, weren't you?
 Go there immediately and persuade him to stop," Security Chief Kuniyasu Tsuchida (土田國保) had instructed to Atsuyuki Sassa (佐々淳行), counselor of the Police Affairs Department (警務部, Keimu bu) and chief of the First Personnel Division.
 Sassa rushed to the scene from the Tokyo Metropolitan Police Department, but was too late in time to stop Mishima from committing suicide.
 Sassa has recalled what happened when he entered the Commandant General's office to see Mishima's body: "The carpet under my feet made a squelching sound.
 I looked and saw a sea of blood.
 The carpet was red, so at first, I couldn't tell it was blood.
 I can still remember that eerie feeling."

-The General Mashita, who was made a hostage, later has said, "I didn't feel hate towards the defendants even at that time," and has added, "Thinking about the country of Japan, thinking about the JSDF, the pure hearts of thinking about our country that did that kind of thing, I want to buy it as an individual."
+The General Mashita, who was made a hostage, later spoke in court, "I didn't feel hate towards the defendants even at that time," and has added, "Thinking about the country of Japan, thinking about the JSDF, the pure hearts of thinking about our country that did that kind of thing, I want to buy it as an individual."

 Among their belongings found at the scene were six strips of paper (短冊, tanzaku) with death poems written on them: two by Mishima, one by Morita, and one each by the remaining members.
 Although the plan called for Chibi-Koga, Furu-Koga and Ogawa to live, there was always the possibility of something unforeseen developing which might require them also to die.
 Their death poems are as follows: